-Amenaments to tAD 1 and tAD 8 - Definition of Material.
-The International Accounting Standards Board Termed its Definition of Material and Issued practical guidance on applying the concept of materiality.
-The amendments have not had a material impact and the Crount Reports statements.
+Amendments to IAS 1 and IAS 8 - Definition of Material.
+The International Accounting Standards Board refined its definition of "material" and issued practical guidance on applying the concept of materiality.
+The amendments have not had a material impact on the Group's financial statements.

 The Conceptual Framework for Financial Reporting.
-The Conceptual Framework is not a standard however its purpose is to outline a set of conceptual Framework for Financial reporting and continuous and conceptual framework for financial reporting and continuous for programme in development for financial reporting and continuous for programme for financial reporting and continuous for financial reporting and contin the Conceptual Framework for Financial Repursing.
-The Conceptual Framework is 1101 a standard introvers its purpose is to out a set of concepts for financial reporting, standard setting, guidance for preparers in developing consistent accounting policies and accidence for financial reporting, standard setting, guidance for preparers in developing consistent accounting policies and accidence to other in understanding and intermedian the chandards.
-The Grammonth has not had a material impact on the chandards are proporting and intermedian the chandards. a set or concepts for financial reporting, scandard setting, guidance for preparers in developing consistent accounting policies and assistance to others in understanding and interpreting the standards.
-The Framework has not had a material impact on the on the Group's financial statements.
+The Conceptual Framework is not a standard however its purpose is to outline a set of concepts for financial reporting, standard setting, guidance for preparers in developing consistent accounting policies and assistance to others in understanding and interpreting the standards.
+The Framework has not had a material impact on the Group's financial statements.